Skip to main content

 Testing the Workflow

-Inject nodes (Send Message, Send Image) enable testing of text and image-based alerts without triggering real events, simplifying development and validation.
+Inject nodes (Send Message, Send Image) allow testing of text and image-based alerts without triggering real events, streamlining development and validation.

 How to Set Up BI Alerting with Node-RED and Slack

 Ready to implement this powerful BI alerting workflow?
-Follow these steps to get started:
+Follow these steps:

-1. Install Node-RED: Use our Docker Compose configuration or follow the official installation guide.
+1. Install Node-RED: Use our Docker Compose configuration or the official installation guide.

-2. Import the Flow: Import the JSON configuration from slack.json into Node-RED.
+2. Import the Flow: Load the JSON configuration from slack.json into Node-RED.

-3. Configure Slack API Token: Update the HTTP Request nodes with your Slack Bot User OAuth Token.
+3. Configure Slack API Token: Update HTTP Request nodes with your Slack Bot User OAuth Token.

-4. Set Up Image Render Microservice: Ensure the Business Intelligence Platform 3.4.0 is installed and the Image Render Microservice is configured.
+4. Set Up Image Render Microservice: Ensure Business Intelligence Platform 3.4.0 or later is installed and the Image Render Microservice is configured.

-5. Configure Actions and Alerts: Define actions in the Business Engine to send alerts to the Node-RED /slack endpoint, incorporating dashboard variables for dynamic rendering.
+5. Configure Actions and Alerts: Define actions in the Business Engine to send alerts to the Node-RED /slack endpoint, using dashboard variables for dynamic rendering.

 6. Deploy and Test: Deploy the flow and use Inject nodes to verify text and image notifications in Slack.